gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    the pair of keys, derived from a DTLS connection, and all relevant data that needs to be provided to the SCTP DTLS Chunk Protection Operator for DTLS encryption and decryption.
-DTLS Key context includes Keys for sending and receiving, replay window, last used sequence number.
+DTLS Key context includes Keys for sending and receiving, replay window, and last used sequence number.
 Each DTLS key context is associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if